aletheia-foundation/aletheia-admin/ROADMAP.md

 * [Twitter](https://twitter.com/aletheia_f) account setup
 * [Slack](https://aletheiafoundation.slack.com) set up now we have more than two contributors in the same city
 * [Mozilla Tech Speaker](https://wiki.mozilla.org/TechSpeakers) training passed.
 Kade can now evangelise Aletheia and opensource software!
+* [Mozilla Global Sprint](https://mozilla.github.io/global-sprint/) has been successfully attended and new volunteers introduced to the project.

 ## Think you could help with any of these?